-The Director of Disability Support Services will speak with students who are interested in knowing more about Equal Opportunity and Affirmative Action and about its application to the Stony Brook Campus in particular.
-You are encouraged to contact Disability Support Services if you believe your rights have been violated.
+The Director of the Student Accessibility Support Center will speak with students who are interested in knowing more about Equal Opportunity and Affirmative Action and about its application to the Stony Brook Campus in particular.
+You are encouraged to contact the Student Accessibility Support Center if you believe your rights have been violated.
 If no satisfactory resolution is found, student complaints of discrimination may be filed with:

 Office for Institutional Diversity and Equity/Equal Opportunity

 Informal inquiries or concerns can be made with: